 - Whatever you can think of to enhance the experience of you and others

 - Animals.
 Sorry, but we cannot accommodate your super cute doggy.

 - Alcohol and drugs (besides this going against the entire idea of Nibana, be aware that possession of all drugs, including marijuana, is a criminal offence in France).

 Most people bring their own tent.
 You can also bring a van to sleep in.
 Normal cars will have to be parked on the parking lot

-We also have a limited amount of bungalows and small shacks available, and we'll be offering dorm tents.
-Prices will be published soon on the tickets page.
-Subscribe to the mailing list and you'll be the first to know when accommodation becomes available.
+We also have a limited amount of bungalows and small shacks available, and we're offering dorm tents.
+Check out the tickets section for more info.

 Every morning the local baker comes to the terrain with a selection of different kinds of bread.